 But it is hard to swim against the cultural tide that is currently obsessed with academics and performance.
 Even though I believe in the importance of play for small children, I second and third and fourth guessed myself as I really backed off from most things academic and just let Caroline play.

-I started off our preschool home education year with the decision to use, among several things, an inexpensive preschool curriculum from a very popular homeschooling blog.
+I started off our preschool home education year with the decision to use, among several things, an inexpensive preschool curriculum from a popular homeschooling blog.
 I wanted some structure so I could feel good about what I was doing.
-It took just a very short amount of time to decide that most of it was just repetitive busy work.
+It took a very short amount of time to realize that most of it was repetitive busy work.
 Caroline was thoroughly bored doing similar activities again and again.
 She can’t stand busy bags.
 I abhor busy work myself so why would I subject my child to this?

 And so I let Caroline play through preschool and much of kindergarten.
 Much of it was open-ended play, but some of it also utilized the computer and DVDs.
 Some experts might not consider that “play” in the truest sense of the word, but for me to make the decision to let Caroline “play” her way in her academics was a significant step for me.
 We did some academic things, but very little.
 We were very unschooling-ish in many ways.